 Abstract by Jeremy Meyer

 Latent feature models have been used to model many problems with a high number of predictor variables and few observations.
 The Indian Buffet process (IBP) is a popular Bayesian nonparametric prior for a latent feature allocation.
-This prior assumes exchangeability, however there are cases where it is practical to use prior distance information among observations for better results.
+This prior assumes exchangeability.
+In the presence of pairwise information, this assumption is untenable.
+There are cases where it is practical to use distances among observations for better results.
 We propose the attraction Indian Buffet distribution (AIBD), a generalization of the IBP that allows pairwise similarities to influence the sharing of features a priori.
-We explore the properties of the AIBD and suggest ways the AIBD can leverage the pairwise distance information for improved feature allocation estimation.
+We explore the properties of the AIBD and conduct a simulation study that shows that the AIBD can leverage the pairwise distance information for improved feature allocation estimation.